1959 NBA Finals

-The 1959 NBA World Championship Series was the championship series of the 1958–59 National Basketball Association season, and was the conclusion of the 1959 NBA Playoffs.
+The 1959 NBA World Championship Series was the championship series of the 1958–59 National Basketball Association season, and was the conclusion of the 1959 NBA playoffs.
 The best-of-seven series was played between the Western Division champion Minneapolis Lakers and the Eastern Division champion Boston Celtics.
 It was Boston's third trip to the NBA Finals and Minneapolis's sixth.
+This was the first Finals meeting in the history of the Celtics-Lakers rivalry, marking the start of the storied rivalry between the two franchises.

-The Boston Celtics swept the Lakers 4–0.
-That was the start of the skein of the Celtics' eight consecutive championships, from 1959–1966.
-To date, this is the most recent time that an NBA team from Minnesota appeared in an NBA Finals, as well as the first of two times in NBA history that a team with a losing record made the NBA Finals (the other was in 1981).
+The Celtics swept the Lakers 4–0.
+This was the start of the streak of the Celtics' eight consecutive championships, from 1959 to 1966.
+To date, this is the most recent time that an NBA team from the Minneapolis-St. Paul area appeared in an NBA Finals, as well as the second time in three years (1957) a team with a losing record made the NBA Finals.
+This would be the most recent occurrence of a team with a losing record making the NBA Finals until 1981.